 The Senate rejected such an approach last week.

 Even if a deal is reached to lift the debt ceiling, a downgrade of the US credit rating is likely unless a big dent is made in the deficit.
+A downgrade would raise borrowing costs, hurt an already weak economy and rattle global markets.

 Once the House acts one way or the other, action will move to the Democratic-controlled Senate.
 Boehner’s plan is doomed in the Senate, where Democratic Leader Harry Reid is pushing his own deficit reduction plan.